jake-bladt/uofi/readme.md

 * Is it possible to run a pipeline from its JSON export?
 * How do you get a YAML representation of a pipeline?
+* Is it possible to trigger a build only on changes to a given subfolder?